valentintournant/alpha-blog/README.md

 # Alpha Blog

-Alpha blog is a simple web app where you can create articles!
+Alpha blog is a simple web app where you can create articles! (in production)

 ## Setup